J3698/j3698.github.io/_posts/2019-03-01-it-works-a-very-simple-visualizer.markdown

 ---

 In this post I’m going to create a basic music visualizer based on beat detection.
 First I will install an audio API called JACK, then I'll write a JACK program to detect beats in music being played, setting the stage for more complicated visualizations.
-At the end of this post I've included a video of the results.
+Here's a video of the end result that my friend Ryan Po helped me record - you can see that the printing of 1s and 0s is synced somewhat to the beat:
+<iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/6MBNSATvzGU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Installing JACK
 The Raspberry Pi comes with a version of JACK that needs to be uninstalled first.
 This is because the preinstalled version doesn't work when the Pi isn't running a desktop environment.
 To uninstall JACK, I ran the following commands: